Clifton Ingram Llp – General Terms Of Engagement

-> 1.7 Our invoices will relate to services that we have provided and as such, will be due for payment on presentation.
-If “you” are more than one person, firm or company then your liability to us is joint and several.
+1.7 Our invoices will relate to services that we have provided and as such, will be due for payment on presentation.
+If “you” are more than one person, firm or company then each one of you is responsible for seeing to it that we are paid in full.
 We currently allow 14 days from the delivery of the invoice for payment and request that the invoice be discharged within that period.
 We reserve the right to cease further work until our costs, VAT and disbursements are paid and to claim interest at the rate of 4% p.a. over the base rate of Barclays Bank plc from time to time from the date of delivery of our invoice should it remain unpaid over a 14 day period.

-> 2.1 We are not authorised by the Financial Services Authority.
+2.1 We are not authorised by the Financial Services Authority.
 If, while we are acting for you, you need advice on investments, we may have to refer you to someone who is authorised to provide the necessary advice.

 2.2 However, we may provide certain limited investment advice services where these are closely linked to the legal work we are doing for you.
 This is because we are members of the Law Society of England and Wales, which is a designated professional body for the purposes of the Financial Services and Markets Act 2000.

 2.3 The Solicitors Regulation Authority is the independent regulatory arm of the Law Society.
 The Legal Ombudsman is the independent body who deals with complaints against solicitors.
 If you are unhappy with any investment advice you receive from us, you should raise your concerns with either of those bodies.